feassis/Test-Auto-Battle/README.md

 1- The first step of my implementation is to be able to get the neighbour closest to target.
 To achieve this two methods were implemented: GetNeighbourClosetToTarget(Grid battlefield) and GetNeighbourDistance(Grid battlefield, GridBox positiontoBeEvaluated)
 2- removing movement section from else, since it is not needed because the if above has a return;
+3- implementing method to move character to closest position and replacing section of movement on StartTurn()

 ## Step 4 - Drawing Character On Grid (PR Link: https://github.com/feassis/Test-Auto-Battle/pull/4)